Julie Imanuel Brown was reappointed to the Florida Public Service Commission by

 Commissioner Brown is a member of the National Association of Regulatory Utility

-as Chair of the Florida Legislature’s Study Committee on Investor-Owned Water and
+Commissioner Brown chaired the Florida Legislature’s Study Committee on Investor-Owned

-Wastewater Utility Systems, and on the New Mexico State University’s Center for
+Water and Wastewater Utility Systems and serves on the New Mexico State University’s

-Public Utilities Advisory Council.
-Her civic affiliations have included the City
+Center for Public Utilities Advisory Council.
+Her civic affiliations have included

-of Tampa’s Architectural Review Commission, the Board of Directors for the Tampa
+the City of Tampa’s Architectural Review Commission, the Board of Directors for

-Firefighters Museum, the Florida Bar’s 13th Judicial Circuit Bar Grievance Committee,
+the Tampa Firefighters Museum, and the Florida Bar’s 13th Judicial Circuit Bar Grievance

-from the University of Florida, where she was the recipient of the Outstanding Female
+University of Florida, where she was the recipient of the Outstanding Female Leader

-Leader award, President of Florida Blue Key, inducted into the Hall of Fame, and
+award, President of Florida Blue Key, inducted into the Hall of Fame, and received

-received the Dean’s Cup for the College of Journalism and Communications.
-She earned
+the Dean’s Cup for the College of Journalism and Communications.
+She earned a Juris

-a Juris Doctorate from the University of Florida Levin College of Law and is a member
+Doctorate from the University of Florida Levin College of Law, is a member of the

 Commissioner Brown and her husband have two children.